rocklabs-io/ic-web3/README.md

 ic-web3 = { git = "https://github.com/rocklabs-io/ic-web3" }
 ```

+**Note:** It requires ipv6 compatibility for the RPC provider.
+For ipv6 compitable providers, you can refer to this [list](  https://forum.dfinity.org/t/long-term-r-d-integration-with-the-ethereum-network/9382/81).

 ### Examples

 Note: you should have dfx 0.11.2 or above.

-Please refer to [example](./examples/main.rs) for the complete example.
+Please refer to [example](./examples/example.rs) for the complete example.

 ```rust
 use candid::candid_method;